- Loan Types: Student and resident loan refinancing, MBA loans, parent loans, personal loans, mortgage loans

 Qualifying SoFi borrowers may be eligible for rate discounts of 0.125% on second (and subsequent) SoFi loans when they maintain their original loans in good standing.
 If you’ve already refinanced your student loans and feel ready to buy a house, your patronage could save you thousands of dollars in interest over the life of your loan.

 1. Help for Entrepreneurs and Temporarily Unemployed Borrowers

 No other student lenders offer such a comprehensive deferment-and-support program for entrepreneurs.
 The Small Business Administration’s Student Startup Plan, however, does allow budding entrepreneurs to opt for income-based repayment on their outstanding federal loans.
 Federal Sallie Mae loans feature up to three years of unemployment deferment, compared to SoFi’s 12 months, but the organization doesn’t provide additional services like SoFi does.

-2. Low or Nonexistent Origination Fees
+2. No Origination Fees

 3. Attractive Fixed Rates for Qualified Borrowers